 It has long been recognised that hair loss is usually hereditary, but it is obvious that previous generations of balding family members can't be used as a blueprint to one's own hairline.
 There are quite a few other factors that influence hair growth, and with premature hair loss becoming more apparent in younger men, it's about time they found out how come.

 Statistics show that 70 per cent of the 8 in 10 men who have a genetic predisposition to hair loss start thinning before the age of 30, but many things can be influential to the timing.
-Prince Charles wasn’t spotted with a bald spot until he was well into his 30s, but his son Prince William was little more than a teenager when the press pounced on his thinning pate.
-So let’s run over some of the things that can trigger the genetic trait and lead to premature hair loss.
+Prince Charles wasn't spotted with a bald spot until he was well into his 30s, but his son Prince William was little more than a teenager when the press pounced on his thinning pate.
+So let’s run over some of the things that can trigger the genetic trait and lead to premature hair loss in both young men and women.

 Genetics account for at least 46 per cent of the timing of puberty but, like hair loss, things like nutrition, physical activity, chemicals and stress also play a part.
 A receding hairline is becoming a common feature of many young men, and a potential trigger of the early onset of hair loss is the hormonal changes that occur during puberty.

 Studies have indicated that the carcinogenic effects of smoking may be a factor associated with early-onset hair loss.
 The carbon monoxide in smoke decreases the oxygen carrying capacity of the blood, leading to constriction of blood vessels and decreased blood flow to the scalp and possibly, if there is a genetic susceptibility, impaired hair growth.